 A brand’s sustainability story should provide context and clearly share the “why” behind its sustainable decisions and business practices.
 The narrative should provide insight to customers about what has influenced your sustainability actions and goals—where you’ve been on your sustainability journey, current practices, and where you plan to grow with measurable steps to get to your future state.

-Your story could include a product lifecycle analysis (LCA), explain carbon emissions goals, break down sustainable packaging practices, or showcase unique sustainable partnerships.
+Your story could include a product lifecycle analysis (LCA), explain carbon emissions goals, break down sustainable packaging practices and carbon neutral events, or showcase unique sustainable partnerships.
 If you’re unsure where to start, use the United Nations Sustainable Development goals to outline current and future practices.
 But watch out, greenwashing is gross, so avoid embellished or dishonest stories.
 We all make mistakes, but a false sustainability claim could hurt your brand reputation.

 Why sharing your sustainability efforts is important